-The first part of this assignment is attending our live class sessions.
 While our course book and other materials will provide us with a ton of good information, taking the time to process these things together and make sense of the material through our differing lenses is where the magic happens.
-This can't happen if we don't take the time to get together and digest what we're learning.
-Attending our live class sessions is worth 5 points/day.
-This means that if you attend both sessions of our class for each week of the semester you will be eligible for the full 150 points.
-Note that students who are chronically late or leaving class early will receive a reduced number of points for those class sessions.
-This will be based on the % of time that you were in the room with us.

-The second way to earn points is through actively engaging in our classroom conversations.
+This can't happen if we do not take the time to digest what we're learning through active engagement in classroom conversations.
 Engaging in our classroom discussions is a way to show that you are (1) engaged with the course material, (2) working to translate course information into real life application, and (3) and genuinely attempting to learn from others in this course.

-Each time we meet I will spend a chunk of time talking with you about the material we are addressing that week, while also creating opportunities for us to step back and digest the material as a class.
-This means that we will each have a chance to share how our own understanding and lived experiences help to create our vantage point on the issue.
+Each week you will see a lecture and a "Weekly To Do" list in the module.
+Students are asked to complete all items on the Weekly To Do List prior to engaging in the classroom discussion.
+This means that we will each have a chance to digest the same information prior to unpacking how our own understanding and lived experiences help to create our vantage point on the issue.
 We will learn to listen to each other's ideas and create a safe space to talk through how we see things similarly/different.
-Students who actively engage in these classroom conversations can earn up to 5 additional points for that day.
-Students who engage in some way during every class session over the course of the semester are eligible for up to 150 points.
-While I recognize that speaking in groups is more difficult for some than others, know that you can approach me to brainstorm ways to engaging if this applies to you.
-For those that are quite comfortable speaking in groups, know that I will be asking you to do what you can to leave time for others to join in on our conversations as well.
+In process, students will have the opportunity to add numerous items to their own professional "tool box".

 All students are expected to abide by the Classroom Agreements (which can be found in the Course Resources via Canvas) when engaging with one another.
 Be sure that you have read and understand them.
 Should any issues arise this semester around our classroom discussions, I will call our attention back to this agreement.
-Students who repeatedly fail to abide by this classroom agreement will be ineligible for the full 300 points.
-Students who are blatantly in violation of these classroom agreements may be referred to CR's student disciplinary team.
+Students fail to abide by the Classroom Agreements will be required to meet one-on-one with the instructor before continuing to engage in further Discussions.
+Students who repeatedly fail to abide by the Classroom Agreements will be referred to the Student Disciplinary process.